haiiliin/abaqus-subroutine-debugging/README.md

 ## Resume running the subroutine and debug in Visual Studio

-Add a breakpoint in the subroutine file in Visual Studio, resume running the subroutine in the command window, i.e., input the temporary value, the subroutine will stop in Visual Studio, and now you can debug your subroutine in Visual Studio!
+Add a breakpoint in the subroutine file in Visual Studio, resume running the subroutine in the command window, i.e., press enter to continue, the subroutine will stop in Visual Studio, and now you can debug your subroutine in Visual Studio!

 ## Warning